Rental Property Insurance

-Similar to homeowners insurance, rental property insurance covers physical damage to the structure of your rental property, whether it be a home or apartment.
-For example, it will cover damage to your walls and your roof.
+Similar to homeowners insurance, rental property insurance covers physical damage to the structure of the rental property, whether it be a home or apartment.
+For example, it will cover damage to the walls and roof.
 It does not include personal items of the tenant.
 The tenant needs to insure their personal belongings with a renters policy.
 Coverage only extends to damage caused by a covered peril such as fire or lightning.
-Consult your policy and your agent for which perils are covered and which are not covered.

-This coverage will protect you from the legal and medical costs associated with someone being injured on your rental property.
-If your tenant or a visitor is injured on your property, and you are deemed responsible for the injury, rental property insurance can cover these costs up to your policy limits.
+This coverage will protect the landlord from the legal and medical costs associated with someone being injured on the rental property.
+If a tenant or a visitor is injured on the property, and the landlord is deemed responsible for the injury, rental property insurance can cover these costs up to the policy limits.

 Coverage for the Landlord's Personal Property

 Rental property insurance does not cover the tenant's personal property, but it does often include coverage for items left onsite by the landlord.
-For example, if you left a lawnmower at your rental property and it is damage by a fire (which is a covered peril), then the damage to the lawnmower would be covered by your rental property insurance.
+For example, if you left a lawnmower at the rental property and it is damage by a fire, then the damage to the lawnmower would be covered by your rental property insurance.

 Loss of Rent Coverage

-This coverage provides against lost rent payments if the property you rent is uninhabitable due to a covered peril.
+This coverage provides against lost rent payments if the property rented by the landlord is uninhabitable due to a covered peril.
 Coverage will generally extend to a defined period of time, such as 12 months.
-This coverage does not always come standard with your rental property insurance, so check your policy before purchasing if this type of coverage is important to you.
-We will make sure that you have this important coverage.

 Let us help you find the right coverage